hcavarsan/kftray-blog/content/99.blog/posts/9-oss-legos.md

 ### Lesser Copyleft Licenses - Sharing Core Components

 >Alex uses your Lego gears in a complex clock he builds.
 He doesn't have to share the design of his clock, but when he improves the gears to be more efficient, he shares those improvements with you.
-Everyone benefits from better gears, while Liam's clock design remains his own.
+Everyone benefits from better gears, while Alex's clock design remains his own.

 Suppose you build a special set of Lego gears and say, `You can use my gears in your creations, and if you improve the gears themselves, please share those improvements.
 But you don't have to share your entire creation.` This encourages others to use and enhance the gears while allowing them to keep their own designs private.